girishji/easyjump.vim/README.md

 - One quick way to navigate without thinking too much is to search for a space character.
 Try '`s `' (`s` followed by `<space>`).
 Type another character and it often puts the cursor in close proximity of your destination.
-- Vim's builtin 'f/F, t/T' is still the quickest way to jump within a line.
-Use it frequently.
+- Vim's builtin `f/F, t/T` commands are often the quickest way to jump within a line.
+Use it as appropriate.

 Over time, I relied on relative line numbers for navigation.
 However, I found it distracting to constantly shift